-ODI’s Principled Aid Index ranks bilateral Development Assistance Committee donors by how they use their official development assistance to pursue their long-term national interests in a safer, sustainable and more prosperous world.
+The Index examines how 29 donor countries spend their foreign aid to pursue their long-term strategic interests in a safer, stable and more prosperous world.

 This year the Index identifies a decline in donor Principled Aid scores that started before the Covid-19 pandemic.
 The data shows worsening scores even among donors at the top of the rankings, driven by diminished public spiritedness as aid is allocated in ways that may secure direct short-term commercial and geo-strategic benefits.
 In keeping with this trend, bilateral development assistance in response to the Covid-19 crisis has been primarily directed towards responding to the immediate health emergency, seeking to globally contain, treat and eliminate the virus.